Realm of the Mad God: Guilds

-The game features guilds that each allow for a maximum of 50 players and 5 ranks.
-A guild costs the founding player 1000 fame to name and create, and has a guild hall which can be accessed by members of the guild.
+The game features guilds that each allows for a maximum of 50 players and 5 ranks.
+Players in guilds can chat with each other privately in a designated guild chat, which players outside the guild cannot see.
+A guild costs the founding player 1000 fame to name and create and has a guild hall that can be accessed by members of the guild through the nexus.
 Upon a member's death, guild fame is earned proportionally to the amount of fame that the player earned.
 Guilds can buy upgrades such as larger guild halls and cosmetic features with the guild fame.
-The first upgrade costs 10,000 guild fame, the second costs 100,000 guild fame, and the third costs 250,000 guild fame.